1. What should I do if my tween resists bonding activities?

 Between childhood and adolescence, the tween years can be a challenging and crucial period in a child’s development.
 As parents, caregivers, and educators, it is essential to recognise that nurturing tweenies requires a unique approach.
 Patience, understanding, and consistent effort become paramount during this transformative phase.
 Let’s delve into the significance of these qualities and explore how they contribute to the well-being and growth of tweenies:

-1. Patience: Children constantly learn and grow and may make mistakes or exhibit challenging behaviours.
+- Patience: Children constantly learn and grow and may make mistakes or exhibit challenging behaviours.
 Forbearance allows you to remain calm and composed, understanding that growth takes time.
 It enables you to respond to your child’s needs with understanding and empathy rather than reacting impulsively.

-2. Understanding: Each child is unique, with their temperament, strengths, and challenges.
+- Understanding: Each child is unique, with their temperament, strengths, and challenges.
 Understanding your child’s individuality helps you tailor your approach to their needs.
 It involves recognising and empathising with their emotions, thoughts, and experiences, fostering a deeper connection and trust between you and your child.

-3. Consistent effort: Building a solid parent-child relationship requires ongoing effort and consistency.
+- Consistent effort: Building a solid parent-child relationship requires ongoing effort and consistency.
 It involves being present and actively involved in your child’s life, even during busy or challenging times.
 Consistency helps children feel secure and understand the boundaries and expectations you have for them.
 It also shows them they can rely on you and strengthens your bond.

 You create an environment that promotes your child’s well-being, growth, and development by practising patience, understanding, and consistent effort.
-It also helps them develop essential life skills, such as resilience, self-regulation, and positive communication.
+This helps them develop essential life skills, such as resilience, self-regulation, and positive communication.
 Building a strong parent-child relationship is an evolving journey, and your investment effort is invaluable for your child’s overall development and happiness.

 Building Parent-Child Bond: A Guide to Connecting with Your Tween